 5) Have a way to communicate with someone in case of an emergency.
-Do not go somewhere off the beaten path that has no cell service if you do not have a satellite phone.
+Do not go somewhere off the beaten path that has no phone service (cellular or satellite).

 Ticks are insects that are commonly found in tall grassy areas.
 They live via Hematophagy (the process of consuming blood for nourishment).
 They frequently attach themselves to moist, warm, creased areas of the body such as the nap of the neck, groin, armpit, etc. They are usually discovered when itching is felt.

 Removal should be done carefully to avoid having the tick break off, leaving its head and mouth in the skin (which would be bad).
 Be careful not to squeeze the tick as you don't want to help it inject any bacteria that it may be carrying.
 Using a surgical tweezer (needle tip), grasp the head of the tick gently and as close to the skin as possible, and then pull straight up.

 It is a good idea to keep the tick frozen and take it to your physician to have it tested.
 Ticks are carriers for many diseases.
 This will aid your physician in determining how best to treat you.